mimblewimble/grin-rfcs/text/0000-relative-kernels.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Explain why "relative lock heights" against kernel excess commitments is more flexible in some ways (kernels need not exist yet, height can be 0 etc).
+Explain why "relative lock heights" against kernel excess commitments is more flexible in some ways (kernels need not exist yet etc).

 Kernel excess commitments can be constructed independently from the transactions themselves.
 And given kernel offsets we have a lot of flexibility in how multi-party transactions can be built. i.e. parties can cooperatively build a kernel excess first, then build the corresponding transaction, then finally sign the necessary transaction data.
 This flexibility may open up interesting ways of using relative dependencies between transaction kernels.